dorajistyle/firebase-custom-token-sample/readme.md

 2. Save the private key as serviceAccountKey.json and put it into firebase-custom-token-sample folder.
 3. Click Add Firebase to your web app(https://console.firebase.google.com/project/your-database/settings/general/) and copy config json contents into customTokenRuleConfig.json file.
 2. Import customTokenRuleConfig.json file into your firebase database.
-3. Copy contennts from databaseRule.json and paste it to your firebase database rule.
+3. Copy contents from databaseRule.json and paste it to your firebase database rule.
 4. Get uid from firebase database and put it into uid variable of generate-firebase-custom-token.js file.
 5. Run commands below.